The Bus Stop: Plot

-The play opens on "imagine your at a bus stop in the suburb of a city."
+The play opens on "imagine you're at a bus stop in the suburb of a city."

 The first character to enter is the Silent Man, soon after the Old Man.
 30 minutes after girl got on the bus The Girl and the Hothead enter next, and the Hothead sits on the railing despite the Old Man's protests.
 When Glasses, the Mother, and the Carpenter enter, the Old Man does his best to keep everyone in an orderly line.
 A bus approaches the station, but drives by without stopping.
 While the Old Man, the Mother, the Hothead, and Glasses argue about the queue, another bus zooms by without stopping.
 This unstoppable bus prompts the Hothead to begin fighting with Glasses.
 The Silent Man and the Carpenter separate the two, and everyone at the station falls back in line.

 At this point in the play, characters begin to reveal why they're going into city.
 The Mother explains how her husband and child live in the city, and her work can't be transferred to the city because "you've got to have connections."
 The Old Man reveals that he's going into town for a chess game, and the Girl bashfully admits she's headed into town to meet a young man.
 The Carpenter adds that he's going to town to continue making fine furniture, and Glasses says he's on his way to take the college entrance exam.
 The Director Ma then enters just as another bus whizzes past.
 The Director Ma discloses that he is the manager of the general supplies store and has bribed the bus company with cigarettes, yet still can't get on the bus.
 While the Old Man and the Director Ma discuss cigarettes and language, Glasses begins studying American English words such as pig, dog, book, and desk.
 Amidst scattered conversation, the Silent Man takes off walking towards the city – "a painful yet determined search."

 As the Mother and Girl complain about having to wait for the bus, Glasses notices that his watch indicates that a year has passed.
 The Director Ma claims that he was going into town for a party, but he can drink booze at home; he doesn't leave the bus stop, however.
 The Old Man announces that he's going into town to play the chess champion Li Mosheng in a game of chess, and Glasses worries that he's wasted his youth waiting for the bus and not taking the college exam.
 The Director Ma attempts to rally the troops to walk back to the country, but the Hothead insists on having a test of city yogurt.
 The strangers then realize that the Silent Man has left them, and they hypothesize about the man's identity.